svseas/pdfAgentDemo/docs/architecture.md

 ## Dependencies
 - httpx: For async HTTP requests
 - python-dotenv: For environment variable management
-- unstructured: For PDF text extraction
+- unstructured: For PDF text extraction and processing
 - pgvector: For vector similarity search in PostgreSQL
 - sentence-transformers: For generating text embeddings
 - pdf2image: For PDF preprocessing
 - python-magic: For file type detection
+- requests: For LLM API calls in agentic chunking
 - torch: Deep learning framework for GRAG
 - networkx: Graph operations and analysis
 - penman: AMR graph parsing